 Voiced by:Alix Wilton Regan (British Female), Sumalee Montano (American Female), Harry Hadden-Paton (British Male), Jon Curry (American Male)

-The Player Character of the game, who can be of either gender and hail from a number of different backgrounds and races (humans, dwarves, elves and Qunari).
+The Player Character of the game, who can be of either gender and hail from a number of different races (humans, dwarves, elves and Qunari).
 Unlike the Warden, but like Hawke, the Inquisitor is fully voiced.

 All-Loving Hero / Dark Messiah: The developers have said that the Inquisitor will be able to bring the other factions under their banner, either through diplomacy, alliances and mutual respect, or simply by crushing them underfoot and bringing the remnants to heel via force.

 Badass: If the history for all past PCs is an indication...

 Big Good: Bioware has hinted that you'll be able to play the Inquisitor as this.

 The Dragonslayer: Unlike the previous games, which only had one (real) high dragon each, Inquisition has numerous high dragons scattered across the game as Bonus Bosses.
 The Inquisitor can, if they so choose, make it their task to hunt down and slay as many of the beasts as they can.

 Everyone Calls Him Barkeep: Usually referred to as the Inquisitor, as their given name is player customizable, and thus nearly impossible to use in a fully voice acted game.

 It was revealed that some characters would occasionally refer to the Inquisitor by their surname, much like Hawke.
 This is dependent on the Inquisitor's race.